⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 💰 How CSIQ Makes Money

-• **CSI Solar Segment:** Designs, develops, and manufactures solar ingots, wafers, cells, modules, and battery storage products, including solar system kits.
-It also provides engineering, procurement, and construction (EPC) services.
+• The CSI Solar segment designs, develops, and manufactures solar ingots, wafers, cells, modules, and battery storage products, also providing engineering, procurement, and construction (EPC) services.

-• Serves a diverse customer base including distributors, system integrators, project developers, installers, utility companies, and corporate offtakers.
+• The company serves a diverse global clientele including distributors, system integrators, project developers, and utility companies under its Canadian Solar brand.

 Revenue Breakdown